 There's a lot that I love about the Amazfit GTS.
 It looks great — even if you're not an Apple Watch fan, it's sleek, well-built and has an overall premium look.
 It's shockingly comfortable and comes in a lot of pretty colors, and it has built-in GPS and above-average battery life.
 And, at $150, it's relatively inexpensive.

 But it's definitely more fitness tracker than smartwatch, and I won't lie — I'm wary of a fitness tracker that has trouble consistently tracking something as basic as step count.
 The GTS also runs a proprietary OS and doesn't integrate with many third-party apps.
 That wouldn't be as much of a problem if it wasn't competing against companies like Garmin and Fitbit, which have robust ecosystems, intuitive apps and products in the same price range.
 Check out our Garmin Vivoactive 3 review example, which costs the same as the Amazfit GTS, yet offers more features, such as mobile payments and better workout tracking.

-If you're looking for the best cheap smartwatch, look no further than the Amazfit Bip, which isn't as sleek but is half as much and has very similar functionality.
+If you're looking for one of the best cheap smartwatches, look no further than the Amazfit Bip, which isn't as sleek but is half as much and has very similar functionality.
 The Amazfit GTS looks really, really good, but that's what you're paying for.